 HOLLY EDWORTHY - Facilitator

 In 2003 Holly Edworthy finished her Art Therapy Masters in Perth at Edith Cowan University and prior to that studied Fine Art at RMIT in Melbourne, finishing in 1999.
 She then obtained her Grad Dip in Community Counselling at the University of Canberra in 2008.
 Holly has worked in Dementia care for several years as an Art Therapist and at the Canberra Hospital.
 She has also worked at The National Gallery of Australia in Education.
 Holly enjoys working with different individuals and with groups being creative and is passionate about art making, and how Art Therapy can have hugely positive effects for people.
 Holly likes to be client-led in the way she approaches her work as an Art Therapist and also believes very much on trying to keep up her own practice in art making.

 LEO LOOMANS - Facilitator

 Leo Loomans studied art at East Sydney Tech in the 1980's, and had his first solo show in sculpture and drawing in 1989.
 While taking time out to study at the ANU, receiving a BA in Philosophy and Linguistics in 2004 he continued with sculpture, exhibiting in the ACT and in Sydney during that time.
 Leo is also developing the visual impacts of this (3-dimensional) interest into printmaking.
 Leo shows at Watters Gallery in Sydney.

-Kate Sterrenberg graduated with an Honours degree in Computer Science in South Africa and after living in Hong Kong and England for many years, migrated to Australia in 1999.
+Kate Sterrenberg graduated with an Honours degree in Computer Science in South Africa and after living in Hong Kong and England for many years, and migrated to Australia in 1999.
 Kate is self-taught in art, has participated in group exhibitions and currently enjoys art as a creative pastime.
-Kate recently completed her Masters of Occupational Therapy at Canberra University.
+Kate is a qualified Occupational Therapist and works in Aged Care.